Ezus-Software/ezusAPIDocumentation/source/index.html.md

 <span style="text-decoration:underline">API key</span>

 Ezus uses API keys to control access to its API.
 To get `<YOUR_API_KEY>`, ask your account manager.
-The Ezus API requires this API key to be included in the X-API-KEY header parameter of all your requests.
+The Ezus API requires this API key to be included in the x-api-key header parameter of all your requests.

-`X-API-KEY: <YOUR_API_KEY>`
+`x-api-key: <YOUR_API_KEY>`

 <span style="text-decoration:underline">Bearer authentication</span>